nbudhathoki/Credit-Card-Fraud-Prediction-Model-in-Azure-ML/starter_file/README.md

 To deploy a model to Azure Container Instances, we need create a deployment configuration that describes the compute resources needed.
 For example, number of cores and memory.
 We also need an inference configuration, which describes the environment needed to host the model and web service.

+Screenshot showing AutoML model deployed as Azure Container Instance:
 <kbd><img src= "./images/aci_deploy.png"> </kbd> <br/>

 Key is enabled for security, and application insights is enabled for tracking logs.

-Screenshot from ML studio showing RestUI, and app insights link.
+Screenshot from ML studio showing RestUI, and app insights link:
 <kbd><img src= "./images/deployed_model.png"> </kbd> <br/>

 Clicking on app insights link can let us view the app insights (server availability, server requests and responses):

+Screenshot showing appinsights logs:
 <kbd><img src= "./images/app_insights.png"> </kbd> <br/>

 Two data points from test set is passed via endpoint.py file for scoring.
 Result in json is shown below:

+Screenshot showing result from endpoint.py :
 <kbd><img src= "./images/result_testdata.png"> </kbd> <br/>